k21971/EvilHack/doc/evilhack-changelog.md

 - Minor tweaks to Druid role
 - Set default Druid pet name if one isn't set in the player config
 - Fix: Peaceful demon lords won't follow you across levels
+- Add regular bracers as a forge recipe